 Employer Trust & Safety Requirements

 - If your school has partnered with Handshake, the Career Services team is responsible for reviewing each employer request.
-For more information on this process, please refer to How do employers get approved at my school?
+For more information on this process, refer to How do employers get approved at my school?

 Employer Outreach Activities

-Every type of activity an employer might take on Handshake has a prerequisite that helps strengthen Trust & Safety on our network.
+Every type of activity an employer might take on Handshake has a prerequisite that helps strengthen the Trust & Safety on our network.
 These prerequisites are listed below:

-- Post jobs
+Post jobs

-- Message students
+Message students

 - Note: Some schools block student messaging.